Wilfred/metawiki/src/frontend/Home.md

 ## Why should I care?
 Metawikis are really interesting.
 They're challenging to write.
 Traditional front end practices don't work.
 They're hard to secure.

+## TODO
+* Handle trying to edit a nonexistent page.
+* Changing mode isn't changing highlighting
+* 'Save and continue editing' doesn't work for new pages